Welcome to today's edition of the Rush 24-7 podcast.

 Well, folks, you don't need me to tell you that this is an often heard criticism of Cruz from all over the place, long before Trump even started criticizing Cruz.

-I mean, I go out and I tell people I like Cruz, and I get back, man, I don't know.
+I mean, I go out and I tell people I like Cruz and I get back, man, I don't know.

-Just seems like he's not a real guy.
+He seems like he's not a real guy.

-He seems like the televangelist is stealing all the money.
+Seems like the televangelist is stealing all the money.

 I'm going to hear it all.

-So it's not unique that Trump would go after Cruz on the fact that he's a nasty guy.
+It's not unique that Trump would go after Cruz on the fact that he's a nasty guy.

 I don't even think Trump means it.

-I think it's this is politics.
+I think this is politics.

 And Cruz is ready for this and is prepared for it.

-Trump knows, and I'm giving him the benefit of the doubt here, but I know he's a smart.
+And in fact, is dealing with it masterfully on Trump's Trump knows, and I'm giving him the benefit of the doubt here, but I know he's a smart guy.

-He knows that this business of Cruz running around and using the phrase New York values New York.
+He knows that this business of Cruz running around and using the phrase New York values, New York.

 It was not an insult to anybody about 9-11.